Should I buy an annuity?

 They typically provide preferential rates of 10% to 12% – more than double what you would get on the open market.

-Figures from the financial regulator show that six in 10 pensions with a GAR saw this benefit sacrificed in the six months to March 2019.
+Figures from the financial regulator show that six in 10 pensions with a GAR saw this benefit sacrificed.
 In most cases, retirees chose to take their savings as cash.

 If it’s not clear from your paperwork whether you have a GAR, phone your pension provider and ask.